ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 "She was a sweet little lady ... quiet, neat, cheerful and always smiling."

 "...I remember her as very kind..."

+"If everyone to whom Miss Mills extended a helpful hand were to place a floral emblem upon her grave, she would sleep today amidst a wilderness of flowers."
 </blockquote>
 </figure>